franzbecker/gradle-lombok/README.md

 ## Adding the Lombok dependency

-This plugin adds a configuration called `lombok`, adds the Lombok dependency to it and lets `compileOnly` and `testCompileOnly` extend from it.
+This plugin adds the Lombok dependency to `compileOnly` and `testCompileOnly`.
 Starting with Gradle 4.6 also `annotationProcessor` and `testAnnotationProcessor`.
 Note that for using Gradle prior to version 2.12 please use this plugin in version "1.11" which is the last version that supports Gradle < 2.12.

 ## Simplifying Eclipse IDE installation